-The most frequently employed survey techniques of the geometry of buildings, applied also to Cultural Heritage preservation, are both terrestrial and remote photogrammetry as well as TLS (Terrestrial Laser Scanning).

-Approaches based on the acquisition of images, with the aim of 3D modeling, are recently object of significant studies and researches in different areas [2-4].
+The most frequently employed survey techniques for capturing the geometry of buildings, also applied in the field of cultural heritage preservation, include both terrestrial and remote photogrammetry as well as TLS.
+Approaches based on the acquisition of images aimed at 3D modelling have recently become the subject of significant studies and research in various different areas [2]-[4].

-In particular, TLS is non-contact and non-intrusive technique that digitally acquires the shape of objects in a very rapid and accurate way.
-The literature provides several examples of 3D point clouds acquired for detailed structural digital models, what represents a particularly relevant issue in the case of masonry structures where geometry plays a meaningful role for their safety degree [12].
+The TLS technique presents a non-contact and non-intrusive technique that allows for digitally acquiring the shape of objects in a rapid and accurate way.
+The attendant research provides several examples of 3D point clouds acquired for detailed structural digital models, which represents a particularly relevant issue in the case of masonry structures, where geometry plays a crucial role in the comparative degree of safety [12].

-Nowadays, starting from an accurate three-dimensional model derived from laser scanning measures, it is possible to implement a BIM model, which allows one to manage the whole project in a consistent and optimal way.
+Nowadays, starting from an accurate 3D model derived from laser scanning measures, it is possible to implement a building information modelling (BIM) approach that allows for managing the entire project in a consistent and optimal manner.

-In fact, the laser scan techniques, such as TLS, that embody Scan to BIM among other processes, are a precious prerequisite for BIM modeling, since they can support geometric and spatial data which can be acquired, organized and managed to fulfill the required project scale.
-One single database provides the quality of the results thanks to a direct link among shapes, information and the project documentation [6, 19].
-In particular 3D modeling becomes important when these models are adopted for structural engineering [13].
+In fact, the laser scan techniques, such as TLS, which encompass scan-to-BIM among other processes, present a valuable prerequisite for BIM modelling, since they can support geometric and spatial data that can be acquired, organised, and managed to satisfy the required project scale.
+One single database ensures the quality of the results due to the direct link among the shapes, the information, and the project documentation [6], [19].
+Specifically, 3D modelling becomes important when these models are adopted for structural engineering purposes [13].

-This is the case, for instance, of masonry structures and vaults whose structural safety assessment is exploited either by meshing them as a collection of finite elements, as in the traditional finite element method, or as a set of nodes connected by branches, as in the more recent Thrust Network Analysis (TNA)[5].

-Since this last approach is quite recent, we briefly illustrate its theoretical background and basic assumptions, mainly to emphasize its flexibility and how geometric data required as input naturally matches the output of TLS surveys.
+This is the case, for example, for masonry structures and vaults, the structural safety assessment of which involves either meshing them as a collection of finite elements, as in the traditional finite element method, or as a set of nodes connected by branches, as in the more recent thrust network analysis (TNA) approach [5].
+Given the recent emergence of this approach, we first briefly illustrate its theoretical background and basic assumptions, largely to emphasise its flexibility and how the geometric data required as input naturally matches the output of TLS surveys.

-This paper represents an extension of the work “Terrestrial laser-scanning point clouds for modeling masonry vaults” presented at the 2019 IMEKO TC-4 International Conference on Metrology for Archaeology and Cultural Heritage (Florence, 4-6 December 2019) [7] in which the approach of the method TNA is here dealt in detail in relation to the vertical and horizontal equilibrium of the nodes.
+Overall, this paper represents an extension of the work, ‘Terrestrial laser-scanning point clouds for modeling masonry vaults’, which was presented at the 2019 IMEKO TC-4 International Conference on Metrology for Archaeology and Cultural Heritage (Florence, 4–6 December 2019) [7] and wherein the TNA approach is addressed in detail in relation to the vertical and horizontal equilibrium of the nodes.

 2. Theoretical background

-Nowadays, the finite element analysis can be considered the most performing numerical technique for structural analysis since, if compared to the traditional static analysis, allows one to:

-provide a 3D model of geometrically complex structures;

-manage the characteristic parameters of the materials employed in the model;

-perform different analyses (linear, non-linear, dynamical, etc.) on the same geometry.
+Nowadays, finite element (FEM) analysis can be regarded as the most effective numerical technique for structural analysis since, unlike traditional static analysis, it allows for i) providing a 3D model of geometrically complex structures, ii) managing the characteristic parameters of the materials employed in the model, and iii) performing different analyses (linear, non-linear, dynamical, etc.) on the same geometry.

-However, in the case of historical and monumental masonry structures, FEM analysis doesn't represent the best choice since it is difficult to know the characteristics of the materials and the effects provided by the interventions previously performed on the structure.
+However, in the case of historical and monumental masonry structures, FEM analysis does not present the best option since it is difficult to ascertain the characteristics of the materials and the effects induced by the interventions previously performed on the structure.

-An alternative effective approach to FEM is represented by the “Thrust Network Analysis (TNA)”, a quite recent methodology that is briefly described in the sequel [20-25].
-The method can be considered as an automated and computerized variant of the Mery method used for hand calculations of masonry arches (Fig. 1).
+An alternative effective approach to FEM is the TNA approach, a fairly recent methodology that is briefly described in the sequel [20]-[25].
+This method can be regarded as an automated and computerised variant of Mery’s method, which is used for hand calculations of masonry arches (Figure 1).

 Figure 1.
 Mery method.